 Example of Professional Growth Goal: A counselor has heard the term “cultural competence” and after discussing the data collected by the administrative team in the previous school year related to school culture, decides to learn more specifics about how to apply culturally competent practices in her guidance program.

 I will improve my ability to utilize culturally competent practices during classroom guidance by viewing a webinar in October on the ASCA website (www.schoolcounselor.org).
 I will learn how to infuse culturally competent behaviors into the school’s guidance program and record the specific practices from the webinar that I plan to utilize.
-I will implement by explaining modeling and discussing the specific behaviors with students, and I will journal about the effectiveness of the implementation as well as changes in my own behavior and the behaviors of students and staff.
+I will implement by explaining, modeling, and discussing the specific behaviors with students, and I will journal about the effectiveness of the implementation as well as changes in my own behavior and the behaviors of students and staff.

 Next, the counselor states a rationale for the goal.
 Here is a possible rationale for this example.